Complications from Excess Weight (CEW) clinics for children

 Children and young people will be able to access CEW clinics following a referral from secondary or tertiary paediatrician following referral by a range of clinicians including:

-• Community paediatrician
+• community paediatrician

-• General practitioners from primary care; and
+• general practitioners from primary care

-• Community paediatrician
+• community paediatrician

-• General practitioners from primary care; and
+• general practitioners from primary care; and

 Referral to the specialist obesity clinic should be based on (i) the degree of obesity and (ii) presence of comorbidities.
 It is suggested some blood tests could be conducted on referral.
 It is acknowledged each local system may need to adapt its referral criteria according to local demand and within the context of existing.
 Referrals should be considered based on need.

-If you would like more information on the obesity programme please contact the CYP Transformation Programme team at: england.cyptransformation@nhs.net
+If you would like more information on the obesity programme please contact the CYP Transformation Programme team at: england.cyptransformation@nhs.net – please note this is a national team inbox and not appropriate for patient enquiries.